 About Des Moines Heritage Trust

-The Des Moines Heritage Trust (DMHT) intends to become the vehicle through a combination of establishing a trust fund and use of leveraged assets through the redevelopment of historic properties.
-DMHT’s first project is an historic depot in the Historic East Village of Des Moines.
-This project will be funded through a variety of programs available for historic buildings and individual fundraising activities to create a home for Des Moines’ heritage organizations such as the Des Moines Historical Society, Historic East Village, the Des Moines Rehabbers Club and many others.
-The former depot will be known as the Des Moines Heritage Center and will feature a new building constructed next to it which will operate as an event center.
-This center will be available for rentals and for historic organizations to provide educational and cultural programming.
-This property will become the first leveraged property to establish a line of credit for the funding of purchase and rehabilitation of other historic properties.
+The Des Moines Heritage Trust (DMHT) intends to be the vehicle for historic building redevelopment in Des Moines.
+We plan on establishing a trust fund and leveraging assets through acquired properties.
+Our current project is a historic depot in the East Village of Des Moines.
+This project is funded by private events and individual fundraising.
+Notable funders are Des Moines Historical Society, Historic East Village, the Des Moines Rehabbers Club and more.
+The depot will become the home for the Des Moines Heritage Center and an adjacent building will become a private events center.
+The events center will be available for rentals, educational events, and cultural programming.
+This is the first property used to establish a line of credit for future rehabilitation.